 - Compulsive behaviors (fabric sucking).
 Compulsions are more common for dogs who have experienced traumas such as abandonment or violence and puppies who lost their mothers when they were young.
 Compulsive chewers can spend hours sucking on fabric, even if it hurts their gums.

 Observe your dog to see what the problem is.
 Try to solve it soon, otherwise the habit will become ingrained and difficult to stop.

 In most cases, it is not difficult to solve the chewing problem.
 Try one or more of the following tips:

 - Make sure the dog has something to chew on.
 First of all, the dog should have chew toys or treats like chewing bones.
 Get several different toys, as each dog has different preferences.
 For example, you could have one rubber toy and one rope.
-Think about which material does your dog like to chew: hard or soft?
 Also to keep your dog stimulated mentally, you can give interactive toys to it.

 - Stop chewing.
 When you see your dog start chewing the bed, stop it.
 Say “no” or “stop” in a firm voice.
 The main thing is always to repeat the same word.
 Then offer it a toy.
 If a dog accepts your offer, praise it.
 This has to be repeated constantly until the dog understands what it should chew.

 - Buy a chew proof dog bed.
 Look for beds made of sturdy materials, especially for dogs who like to chew everything.